vlouf/cpol_processing/README.md

 (Excerpt of my calibration paper)

 > CPOL is a dual-polarization, Doppler radar, working at a frequency of 5.6 GHz with a pulse repetition frequency of 1000 Hz and a beamwidth of 1°.
 CPOL is located at Gunn Pt (-12.245°N, 131.045°E), about 25 km North-East from Darwin airport.
 CPOL performs a set of scans with an update time of 10 minutes.
 This includes, nominally, a volume scan, vertically pointing scan and two RHI scans.
 The scan comprises 15 elevations: 0.5°, 0.9°, 1.3°, 1.8°, 2.4°, 3.1°, 4.2°, 5.6°, 7.4°, 10°, 13.3°, 17.9°, 23.9°, 32°, and 43.1°.
 An additional series of scans at 90° is also performed regularly.
 The periodicity of the vertically pointing scan changes from season to season, and there are no such scans for seasons 2009/2010 and 2010/2011.
-The observed parameters are $Z_h$, $Z_{dr}$, Doppler velocity $v$, differential phase $\phi_{dp}$, spectrum width $\sigma_v$, and cross-correlation coefficient at zero lag $\rho_{hv}$.
+The observed parameters are Z<sub>h</sub>, Z<sub>dr</sub>, Doppler velocity (v), differential phase φ<sub>dp</sub>, spectrum width σ<sub>v</sub>, and cross-correlation coefficient at zero lag ρ<sub>hv</sub>.
 The maximum unambiguous range of the volume scan is 140 km with a range gate spacing of 250 m and an azimuthal beam spacing of 1°.
 Between 2001 and 2007, to reduce the data size and allow real-time transmission to the regional forecasting office, the radar gate range was changed to 300 m, and data were sampled with an azimuthal resolution of 1.5°.
 Before 2007, the azimuthal indexing had to be corrected while, after 2007, the data are generated with the data synced to the azimuthal sampling.
 CPOL has produced more than 350,000 plan position indicator scans over 17 wet seasons (November to May) between 1998 to 2017.
 During that period, three seasons are missing: 2000/2001, 2007/2008, and 2008/2009.
 The first season is missing because the radar was moved to Sydney to support the 2000 Sydney Olympic games.
 The two latter seasons are missing because the radar antenna and receiver needed replacement.

 The CPOL data are available at several levels.
 If you're not a radar guy, then you are probably interested in the level 2 data, as knowledge in radars and in signal processing are implicitly required to use the level 1 data.
 All levels use the netCDF format.
 The level 1 uses the CF/radial convention, while the level 2 tries to follow the CF convention.

 ## Level 1a

 The level 1a are for the radar peoples who want to play with the raw data.
 At this level, nothing has been processed, nothing has been removed (artifacts, noise, and clutter are presents), and nothing has passed through any quality check.
-Only use it if you know what you're doing. $\rho_{hv}$ is missing from season 09/10, seasons after 2012 might contain a normalised coherent power field.
+Only use it if you know what you're doing. $\rho_{hv}$ is missing from season 09/10, seasons after 2012 might contain a normalized coherent power field.
 The signal-to-noise ratio has to be computed for all seasons (radiosoundings are used for this).

 On Raijin, the data are found here: `/g/data2/rr5/CPOL_radar/CPOL_level_1a`

 ## Level 1b

 These are the processed data.
 It comes in 3 versions:
 -	PPI (radar coordinates, i.e. polar).
 On Raijin, it is found here: `/g/data2/rr5/CPOL_radar/CPOL_level_1b/PPI`
 -	GRIDDED (In Cartesian coordinates).
 For the gridded data, <b>the z-axis goes from 0 to 20 km of altitude by step of 0.5 km.</b>
     -	GRID_150km_2500m: Full domain, with a 2.5 km grid resolution: `/g/data2/rr5/CPOL_radar/CPOL_level_1b/GRIDDED/GRID_150km_2500m`
     -	GRID_70km_1000m: Half the domain, with a 1 km grid resolution: `/g/data2/rr5/CPOL_radar/CPOL_level_1b/GRIDDED/GRID_70km_1000m`

 The PPIs contain the following fields:
 -	D0, median diameter
 -	NW, intercept parameter